3drobotics/solodevguide/book/concept-video.md

 solo-utils video-stop
 ```

 Video is now available on `/dev/video2` for script use.
-For an example of this in action, see [Using OpenCV](example-opencv.html). <!--For a more complex example of modifying the video pipeline, see [how to write a dynamic video overlay](video-overlay.html).-->
+For an example of this in action, see [Using OpenCV](example-opencv.html).
+For a more complex example of modifying the video pipeline, see [how to write a dynamic video overlay](video-overlay.html).
+-->

 ## Video Pipeline Internals